MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-PublicFolderMailbox.md

 `Set-PublicFolder -Identity \NON_IPM_SUBTREE\DUMPSTER_ROOT\DUMPSTER_EXTEND\RESERVED_1\RESERVED_1\9f32c468-4bc2-42aa-b979-16a057394b2f\Documents -Path \Engineering`

-**Note**: You should use the ReconcileFolders only for repair or troubleshooting purposes to look for differences in the public folder hierarchy that aren't detected by a regular synchronization.
+**Note**: You should use the ReconcileFolders switch only for repair or troubleshooting purposes to look for differences in the public folder hierarchy that aren't detected by a regular synchronization.
 These undetected differences may occur in database failover or disaster recovery scenarios.
 You must use this switch with the InvokeSynchronizer switch.

 ```yaml
 Type: SwitchParameter